ailen-wrx/python-ipflakies/README.md

  - python 3.8 or higher

 ## Install
- - ( Make sure that the project able to install and run its pytest suite in a virtual environment )
+ - ( Make sure that the project is able to install dependencies required and run its pytest suite in a virtual environment )
   - Steps ( Before launching to pip )
     ```bash
     git clone https://github.com/ailen-wrx/python-ifixflakies

     git clone $project_url

     cd $project

     {python3.x} -m venv venv

     source venv/bin/activate

     # install all dependencies required for the current project
     pip install -r {requirements.txt}

     # make a soft link of the ifixflakies package to the library of the virtual environment
     ln -s python-ifixflakies/ifixflakies venv/lib/{python3.x}/site-packages/ifixflakies

     # install dependencies for ifixflakies
     pip install -r venv/lib/{python3.x}/site-packages/ifixflakies/requirements.txt